via Homebrew

-Command-line benchmarking tool that performs statistical analysis across multiple runs of shell commands.
+Command-line benchmarking tool that runs statistical analysis across multiple timing runs of shell commands

 # via Homebrew